danainjax/punks-front-end/NOTES.md

     d.
 Buy/Sell/Trade/Contract

-C. Build an adpater/service class to handle the api calls.
+[X] C. Build an adpater/service class to handle the api calls.
+    ApiService.js
 D. Hit MVP asap, then refactor and branch to add each new feature.
 One at a time.
 E. Add a Navbar
 F. Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #